-Students will study endangered species as they engage in a unique photo transfer or relief printing method that feels like magic!
+Students will engage in a unique photo transfer or relief printing method that feels like magic!
 For grades 3-5, each student will begin by selecting a photo of an endangered animal to transfer onto a small board.
 Students will prepare their boards, complete their image transfer, and then embellish the photo with paint and collage to showcase important facts about their animal.
 These finishing touches to their artwork will also incorporate students’ personal expression.
 K-2 grades will do a similar mixed media project utilizing relief printing, a more age-accessible process.

 Grades 3-5 students will create a mixed media photo transfer on wood using printmaking, collage, and painting.

 Grades K-2 students will create a mixed media relief print, watercolor painting, and collage.